 Most fruits have a low calcium content.
-However, there are calcium-rich foods, like goji berries and figs, which can help us meet our daily calcium needs.
+However, there are calcium-rich foods, like berries, which can help us meet our daily needs.
 A serving provides about 5% of the recommended daily intake!

 How much calcium do we need a day?

 Adult men and women need about 1,000 mg of calcium a day.
 Only teenagers, pregnant women, and postmenopausal women need 1,200-1,300 mg of calcium per day.